(trĭk-ăl′jē-ă) Pain caused by touching or moving the hair.

 CAUSES: Gastric juices release the worms from their cysts, which quickly reach sexual maturity.
 The female roundworms then burrow into the intestinal mucosae of organisms and produce larvae in the gastrointestinal tract that move through the bloodstream and lymphatic system and encyst in striated muscle tissue (chest, diaphragm, arms and legs), where they die.

 SYMPTOMS AND SIGNS: Anorexia, nausea, vomiting, abdominal cramping, and diarrhea may sometimes be present when the infected meat is eaten (invasion or stage 1).
 After the larvae penetrate the intestinal mucosa and invade blood and lymph to migrate to the muscles (dissemination or stage 2), patients have fever, muscle pain (most often in the extremities), and periorbital and facial edema.
 Sometimes patients experience itching and burning of the skin, sweating, and skin lesions.
-Rarely, signs of encephalitis, myocarditis, and invasion of the diaphragm occur, which can result ...
+Rarely, signs of encephalitis, myocarditis, and ...